A new cohomology class on the moduli space of curves

-Again we emphasise that the invariants of $X$ stored in $Z^{\Theta}_{\Omega_X}(\hbar,\{t^{\alpha}_k\})$ are rigorously defined, and the purpose of the dimension formula is for a comparison with usual Gromov-Witten invariants.
-We see that the virtual dimension is independent of $n$.
-Elliptic curves now take the place of Calabi-Yau 3-folds to give virtual dimension zero moduli spaces, independent of genus and degree.
-The invariants of a target curve $X$ are trivial when the genus of $X$ is greater than 1 and computable when $X=\bp^1$ \cite{NorGro} producing results anologous to the usual Gromov-Witten invariants in \cite{NScGro}.
+Comparing the dimension formulae \eqref{dimGW} and \eqref{dimGWtheta} we see that elliptic curves now take the place of Calabi-Yau 3-folds to give virtual dimension zero moduli spaces, independent of genus and degree.
+The invariants of a target curve $X$ are trivial when the genus of $X$ is greater than 1 and computable when $X=\bp^1$, \cite{NorGro}, producing results analogous to the usual Gromov-Witten invariants in \cite{NScGro}.
 For $c_1(X)=0$ and $\dim X>1$, the invariants vanish for $g>1$, while for $g=1$ it seems to predict an invariant associated to maps of elliptic curves to $X$.